 The Simrad ES80 is the fifth generation professional split-beam fish finder for the world wide fishing community.

-The latest innovations in computer and signal processing technology are used to create a sophisticated, but also intuitive, echo sounder.
+The latest computer and signal processing innovations are used to create a sophisticated and intuitive echo sounder.
 It can operate with operational frequencies ranging from 10 to 500 kHz.
 With a suitable transducer, the ES80 can use frequency sweeps ("chirps") across a range of frequencies.

 With the CP200-5C transducer, the ES80 offers accurate current velocity measurements in up to five individually defined layers.
-The speed and direction of the currents throughout the water column are measured, and presented as a function of the depth.
-The transducer operates on 200 kHz, this offers a range that is deep enough for most purse seines.
+The speed and direction of the currents throughout the water column are measured and presented as a function of the depth.
+The transducer operates on 200 kHz.
+This frequency offers a range that is deep enough for most purse seines.

-Important: To enjoy the ADCP functionality your system must be fitted with a CP200-5C transducer and software version 21.15 or later.
+Important: To use the ADCP functionality, your system must have a CP200-5C transducer and software version 21.15 or later.

 This screen capture shows the Simrad ES80 set up for a close inspection of fish close to the bottom.
 A small school is placed in the zoom window.
-The capture is kindly provided by Aegean Electronics, Greece.
+Aegean Electronics, Greece, kindly provide the capture.

 - Split beam operation